JonathanFly/bark/README.md

 --output_dir                 Output directory.
 Default is 'bark_samples'.
 --list_speakers              List all preset speaker options instead of generating audio.
 --use_smaller_models         Use for GPUs with less than 10GB of memory, or for more speed.
+--less_gpu                   To use the CPU for step 1 (text to semantic tokens) and a bit of final work, even if a GPU is present, to reduce VRAM requirements.
 --iterations                 Number of iterations.
 Default is 1.
 --split_by_words             Breaks text_prompt into <14 second audio clips every x words.
 --split_by_lines             Breaks text_prompt into <14 second audio clips every x lines.